-Lower the Legal BAC in CA From .08 to .05 In California & Save Lives
+Lower the Legal BAC From .08 to .05 to Save Lives!

 Every 49 minutes in the United States, someone is killed in a drunk driving accident.
 In 2016, there were 10,497 people killed in these preventable collisions.
 Tragically, our 15 month old son Liam was one of them.